timhagn/gatsby-background-image/packages/gatsby-background-image-es5/README.md

 ## TODO

-- For the moment Internet Explorer 11 seems to have problems with `_tracedSVG` and parsing the `background-*` CSS props, gotta investigate further...
+- Internet Explorer 11 seems to have problems with `_tracedSVG`...
-- The latter applies to `noscript`, too, as well as having no WebP such a case...
+- `noscript` WebP support...

 *For anything else tell me by opening an issue or a PR : )!*